evilsoft/crocks/src/State/README.md

 State.get :: (s -> a) -> State s a
 ```

-A construction helper that is used to access the state portion of `State`.
-To
+A construction helper that is used to access the state portion of a given
-make the state accessible, `get` will place the state in the resultant portion,
+`State` instance.
+To make the state accessible, `get` will place the state in
-overwriting what was there previously.
+the resultant portion, overwriting what was there previously.

-`get` may be called with or without a function as an argument.
-When a function
+`get` may be called with or without a function as it's argument.
+When nothing is
-is not provided, the state will be applied to the resultant as is.
-The state
+provided for the argument, the state will be applied to the resultant as is.
+The
-will be mapped over any provided function that takes the same type as the
+state will be mapped over any provided function that takes the same type as the
 state, with the result deposited in the resultant.

 ```js
 const { get } = require('crocks/State')

 const chain = require('crocks/pointfree/chain')
 const compose = require('crocks/helpers/compose')
 const isNumber = require('crocks/predicates/isNumber')